 The gender MAXIMUM rule

-A quidditch game allows each team to have a maximum of four players who identify as the same gender in active play on the field at the same time.
-This number increases to five once the seekers enter the game.
-The gender that a player identifies with is considered to be that player’s gender, which may or may not correspond with that person’s sex.
-This is commonly referred to as the gender maximum rule.
+A team may not have more than four players who identify as the same gender in play, including during snitch on pitch.
+The addition of the seeker does not change the gender maximum on the field.
+The gender that a player identifies as is considered to be that player’s gender.
+This is referred to as the gender maximum rule.
 USQ accepts those who don’t identify within the binary gender system and acknowledges that not all of our players identify as male or female.
 USQ welcomes people of all identities and genders into our league.

 For more information on USQ’s philosophy on gender equality, please see Title 9 ¾.